 Superfoods: I like keeping Sambazon's Superfruit Acai Packets on hand for smoothies and smoothie bowls (I usually opt for the Pure Unsweetened packs and the Supergreens), and Amazing Grass' Organic Wheat Grass to up the nutrition ante on smoothies, juices and other drinks.
 Not only does wheatgrass contain a plethora of vitamins, minerals, plant-based protein and phyto-nutrients (it’s one of the best sources of living chlorophyll, which is antibacterial and a natural healer), it’s also extremely alkalizing (meaning it naturally balances and increases alkalinity), and it supports your immune system and your body’s detoxification process.

-Wild, Sustainable Seafood: Because I’m really picky about what seafood I eat, I’ve found it’s usually best to buy it frozen.
+Wild, Sustainable Seafood: Because I'm really picky about what seafood I eat, I've found it's usually best to buy it frozen.
 I always look for wild, sustainably-caught seafood to stock my freezer with, ensuring I always have a healthy meal ready to go (frozen seafood defrosts so fast!).
-My two staples are Whole Foods’ Whole Catch Shrimp, which is responsibly farmed, MSC-certified, or if it’s not certified it carries the color-coded sustainability status rankings by partnering organizations, Blue Ocean Institute and Monterey Bay Aquarium.
-For wild-caught salmon and scallops, you can’t find a more sustainable or delicious option that Butcher Box.
-For my other seafood needs, I stock up from Vital Choice, an online retailer selling fresh, wild-caught, sustainably harvested seafood like halibut, tuna, shrimp and lobster.
-Get 10% off your first sustainable seafood order + free shipping over $99+ with code RANDRVC!
+My two staples are Whole Foods' Whole Catch Shrimp, which is responsibly farmed, MSC-certified, or if it’s not certified it carries the color-coded sustainability status rankings by partnering organizations, Blue Ocean Institute and Monterey Bay Aquarium.
+For wild-caught salmon and scallops, you can't find a more sustainable or delicious option that Butcher Box.
+For my other seafood needs, I stock up from Wild Alaskan Company, an online retailer selling fresh, wild-caught, sustainably harvested seafood like halibut, tuna, shrimp and lobster.
+Get $15 off your first sustainable seafood order.

 Homemade Bone Broth: About once a month, I'll make a big pot of homemade bone broth to keep stocked in my fridge and freezer.
 For chicken, I'll use chicken feet and necks and for beef, I opt for bones like marrow, knuckles, and feet.
 Sometimes I'll just drink this plain, but more often I add it to soups, stocks, sauces, etc. One of the most nourishing and healing foods on the planet!